scnetter/scnetter/README.md

 -->
 ## Kelly Netterville

-My most recent work experience has been as a Network Engineer and Network Architect with a focus on Security.
+My most recent work experience has been as a Cloud Security manager for a VoIP Service Provider.
+Before that, I worked as a Network Engineer/Architect.

-Before that I've worked in various roles ranging from Software and Systems Test (Large Scale VoIP Traffic) to Senior Management.
+Over the years, I've gained experience in various roles ranging from Software and Systems Test (Large Scale VoIP Traffic) to Senior Management.

+I've always had a passion for software development and have even worked in a few development roles over the years.
+I'm currently working to transition into a full-time Software Development role.